 USAID and WWF have collaborated for over 20 years at a global level through the Biodiversity Support and Global Conservation Programs.
-In addition, with USAID support, WWF teams on-the-ground have been building expertise in applying threats-based and adaptive management approaches in the LIFE, Central African Regional Program for the Environment, Coral Triangle Support Program and the Nepal Hariyo Ban Programs, seeking appropriate mechanisms to ensure sustainability and integrating social and governance strategies in our actions.
+In addition, with USAID support, WWF teams on-the-ground have been building expertise in applying threats-based and adaptive management approaches in the LIFE, Central African Regional Program for the Environment, Coral Triangle Support Program, and Conservation and Adaptation in Asia's High Mountain Landscapes and Communities, seeking appropriate mechanisms to ensure sustainability and integrating social and governance strategies in our actions.

 These innovative joint projects have seeded the opportunity for WWF to test measures to scale up conservation using a local-to-global approach, linking site conservation to national, regional, and global markets and policy interventions.

-WWF is commited to partnerships with governments and multilateral institutions at national, regional and global levels to ensure that people and nature are able to thrive.
+WWF is committed to partnerships with governments and multilateral institutions at national, regional, and global levels to ensure that people and nature are able to thrive.
 Working together, we leverage our best assets and develop solutions to the world’s greatest development and conservation challenges.